fabriceyhc/academic-fyhc/content/authors/fabrice/_index.md

 My research aims at understanding the intricacies of training and testing ML systems.
-At the moment, I am working on unifying and expanding data augmentation and metamorphic testing techniques into a broader framework of invariant, sibylvariant&trade;, and mixed transformations.
+At the moment, I am working on unifying and expanding data augmentation and metamorphic testing techniques into a broader framework of invariant, sibylvariant&trade;, and mixture transformations.